 - Remove water from fuel tank (diesel-fueled units only).

-- Check voltages and adjust if needed.
+- Double-check voltages and adjust if needed.

-- Check Electrical connections.
+- Look into Electrical connections.

 - Check exercise and set at requested day/time.